 Dorchester County operates under a Council-Administrator form of government and has over 800 full-time employees.
 A seven-member County Council is elected by district and provides policy direction to the County.

-The County Administrator serves the County Council as its agent in administrative matters.
+The County Administrator serves as County Council's agent in administrative matters.
 This position has oversight over all County government operations with the exceptions of departments governed by elected officials and special districts.

 Mr. Jason L. Ward has served as the County Administrator since 2004.
 He is assisted by Charles H. Potts, Deputy County Administrator and Daniel T. Prentice, Chief Financial Officer.